-Action Requested/Recommendation: Introduce a proposed Ordinance and set a public hearing for October 15, 2008.
+Action Requested/Recommendation: Hold a public hearing and adopt the final ordinance.

 Attachments: Staff report and proposed Ordinance.

 Background Information: The City of Grand Junction considers proposed updates and changes to the Zoning and Development Code on a regular basis to ensure that the Code is addressing development issues in an efficient and effective manner.
 Certain updates and changes to the Code are desirable to maintain the Code's effectiveness and to ensure that the goals and policies of the Growth Plan and Future Land Use Map are being implemented.